rarila/grunt-gm/README.md

             skipExisting: true,
             stopOnError: true
           }
-          // image is passed as stream beteen tasks
+          // image is passed as stream between tasks
           tasks: [
             {
               // resize and watermark